algomusic/M16/README.md

 # M16
- Arduino Audio Library for ESP8266
+ Arduino Audio Library for ESP8266 and ESP32

  M16 is a 16-bit audio synthesis library for ESP microprocessors and I2S audio DACs/ADCs.

+ Include the M16.h file when using an ESP8266 or the M32.h file when using an ESP32.

  Designed for use with the Arduino IDE.